 While logged into your Facebook account on the web, follow these steps:

 - Click on the down arrow in the menu bar.

 - Select “Settings and Privacy.”

 - Go to the tab that says “Your Facebook Information.”

 - Click "View" next to “Transfer a copy of your Photos or Videos.”

-- Select photos or videos to transfer over.
+- Under Step 2, select the photos or videos to transfer over.